-On retiring from politics in 2008 Mr Macdonald was appointed a non executive director of Defence Housing Australia by the Australian Government.
-He currently serves on both the Board Audit Committee and the Board Property Committee.
-Mr Macdonald was a Director of Incremental Petroleum from 2008 until its takeover in March 2009.
-He is a founding investor in IOG.
+On retiring from politics in 2008 Mr Macdonald was appointed a non-executive Director of Defence Housing Australia (DHA) and serves on the DHA board audit committee.
+In 2011 he was appointed to the Anzac Centenary Advisory Board.
+(ACAB).
+He was a Director of Incremental Petroleum Ltd from 2008 until its takeover in March 2009.
+He is a founding investor in Incremental Oil and Gas Ltd.